GithubArnavSharma/Data-Analysis-Projects/README.md

 Youtube Analysis.ipynb - A Python data visualization project involving statistics of YouTube trending videos from 2017 - 2018

-Salary_Analysis.sql - A SQL data analysis project involving over 20,000 salaries and statistics gathered from an online poll
+Salary_Analysis.sql - An SQL data analysis project involving over 20,000 salaries and statistics gathered from an online poll